maubanel/UE5-Static-Meshes/basic-column-ii/README.md

 ##### `Step 14.`\|`ITSM`| :large_blue_diamond: :small_blue_diamond: :small_blue_diamond: :small_blue_diamond:  :small_blue_diamond:

 That should assign the same material to the entire model.
 Now you can select on the second slot and press the <kbd>Delete</kbd> button.
+Then when all is done press the <kbd>Accept</kbd> button.

 ![delete second pillar](images/deleteSpare.png)